alliedmodders/sourcepawn/README.md

 SourcePawn 1.11 was declared stable on July 12, 2021.

-This release contains a rewrite of the expression parser.
-Internally, expressions are now represented as an AST.
-1.11 also contains many small improvements to type checking, validation, and error messaging.
-Many language bugs have been fixed as well.

-As of this release, both the compiler and VM can run on non-x86 platforms (such as ARM).

-### SourcePawn 1.12

-SourcePawn 1.12 is the current development version.

-This release contains a rewrite of the statement parser.
+This release contains a rewrite of the parser.
 It eliminates the multi-pass reparse model.
 It also contains stricter type checking and much better handling of array initializers.
+This release generates binaries that are not compatible with earlier VMs.

+As of this release, both the compiler and VM can run on non-x86 platforms (such as ARM).